- 94% student satisfaction rate*

 ShockSoc is a society ran by students for anyone with an interest in electronic and electrical engineering.
 Regular socials are organised, including paintballing and quiz nights, for a chance to socialise outside of study time.
 There is also an opportunity to get involved in sport.
 To find out more about ShockSoc visit the Student’s Union website.

 The Engineering Student Experience Fund (ESEF) is open to bids from across the department and looks to support events, programmes or initiatives that will enhance - not only the student experience - but also our community within the Faculty of Engineering.
 Previous bids have brought students, staff and alumni alike together to celebrate the diversity, achievements and skill that we see in the faculty every day.

 To find out more visit the Engineering Student Experience Fund website.

-*Rank and percentage relates to Question 22 of the NSS which looks at IT resource, learning resource, academic support, assessment and feedback, personal development, organisation and management and Students' Union.
+*NSS results for 2018 which looks at IT resource, learning resource, academic support, assessment and feedback, personal development, organisation and management and Students' Union.